Skip to main content

 Art of Science Communication Course

-Using video lectures, background material, live online discussions, the course covers the important components of what makes for a successful presentation, including messaging, generating interest and engaging with the audience.
+Using video lectures, background material and live online discussions, the course covers the key components of a successful presentation, including messaging, generating interest and engaging the audience.

 The course is open to all faculty and staff within Feinberg, but registration is limited.
 Don't miss this opportunity to enhance your communication skills.